sally20921/sally20921.github.io/_drafts/2022-03-14-no-bullshit.md

 Note that the second part of the equation involves the inverse tangent function.
 By convention, the function $\tan^{-1}$ returns values between $\pi/2$ and $-\pi/2$.
 You must be careful when finding the $\theta$ of vectors with an angle outside of this range.
 Specifically, for vectors with $v_x < 0$, you must add $\pi$ to $\tan^{-1})(r_y/r_x)$ to obtain the correct $\theta$.

+<h3> Determinants </h3>

+A parallelpiped is a box whose opposite faces are parallel but whose sides are slanted.
+How do we compute the volume of a parallelpiped?
+The determinant tool is the perfect tool for this purpose.

+$$
+\operatorname{det}: \mathbb{R}^{n \times n} \rightarrow \mathbb{R}
+$$

+The determinant of a matrix, denoted $\operatorname{det}(A)$ or $|A|$, is a particular way to multiply the entries of the matrix to produce a single number.
+We use determinants for all kinds of tasks: to compute areas and volumes, to solve systems of equations, to check whether a matrix is invertible or not.

+We can interpret the determinant of a matrix intuitively as a geometrical calculation.
+The determinant is the "volume" of the geometric shape whose edges are the rows of the matrix.
+For $2 \times 2$ matrices, the determinant corresponds to the area of parallelogram.
+For $3 \times 3$ matrices, the determinant corresponds to the volume of a parallelpiped.